memgraph/docs/docs/tutorials/first-steps-with-memgraph.md

 sidebar_label: First steps with Memgraph
 ---

-In this tutorial, you will learn how to install Memgraph, connect to it using Memgraph Lab, run your first query and style your graph.
-You will see that using memgraph is not hard at all!
+In this tutorial, you will learn how to install Memgraph Platform, connect to it using Memgraph Lab, run your first query and style your graph.
+You will see that using Memgraph is not hard at all!

-You will use Memgraph Platform for this tutorial.

 Let's get started!

 ## Prerequisites

-Memgraph Platform can be installed only with Docker.
+Memgraph Platform can be installed only with **Docker**.
 Instructions on how to install Docker can be found on the [official Docker website](https://docs.docker.com/get-docker/).

 ## 1. Install Memgraph Platform

-First you need to download and install Memgraph Platform!
+First, you need to download and install Memgraph Platform.
 All you need to do is to open a terminal on your computer and run the following command:

 ```bash
 docker run -it -p 7687:7687 -p 7444:7444 -p 3000:3000 -v mg_lib:/var/lib/memgraph memgraph/memgraph-platform
 ```
-Depending on the speed of your internet connection it may take few minutes to download Memgraph docker image.
-At the end of this tutorial we have included more about on working with Docker.

-Once the installation is done you Memgraph will see message similar to this one:
+Once the installation is done, you will see a message similar to this one:

 ```nocopy